ResNetNYC/rise-builder/README.md

     ethernet ports.
 For the purposes of this guide, when looking at the ethernet ports on the side of the Cincoze DA-1000, the port connected to the internet is assumed to be the rightmost port.
 This can be overridden by the setup script below.
+(The Linux names of the interfaces on the Cincoze DA-1000 are, from left to right, `enp3so`, `enp1so`, `enp2so`, which is hopefully consistent across machines)
   - The servers are connected to each other via another ethernet cable connecting to another one of their ethernet ports.
 For the purposes of this guide, the port connecting the two servers is assumed to be